AdobeDocs/learning-manager.en/help/migrated/kb/publish-issue-eu-domain.md

 #### Perform the below steps:

-1. Go to the installation directory for Adobe Captivate.&nbsp;
+1. Go to the installation directory for Adobe Captivate.

    For example,  `kbd C:\\Program Files\\Adobe\\Adobe Captivate 2019 x64` (2019 is the Captivate version.
 Differs if you are using a different version of Adobe Captivate).